 Now, a little lower, I’m adding a white blossom pick.
 Refer to Video at 03:58

 I’m adding a rose next, slightly lower on the main stem.
 I haven’t put any calyxes on the roses because they are all facing outwards, and the back of the roses won’t be seen.
 However, if you want to finish them off properly, add the calyxes.
 Refer to Video at 04:03

 Next, I am adding a leaf behind the rose.
 I am only using the minimum amount of florist tape to attach each part to the ring.
 Refer to Video at 04:29

 The wires are running along the main stem from the previously attached flowers and leaves, so using a small amount of tape ensures the main stem doesn’t get too thick, but at the same time, you need to cover the wires between each addition.

 For that same reason, I am using ⅓ width tape.

-For this project, I’ve used the plain sided leaf cutter because it’s small and neat as opposed to the rose-leaf cutter that has a serrated edge.
+For this project, I’ve used the plain sided leaf cutter because it’s small and neat instead of the rose-leaf cutter with a serrated edge.